Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

-The attorneys at Hamilton Grant believe in the importance of giving back to the community and wanted to recognize a student who they believe has done their part.
+The attorneys at Texas Criminal Defense Group believe in the importance of giving back to the community and wanted to recognize a student who they believe has done their part.
 With this in mind, the following are the winners selected by the firm and why they were selected.
 Check back for details and information on the 2018 scholarship.

 2019 Scholarship Winner: Madelyn Slaton